 Medal Ceremonies

-The medals for the 2025 Invictus Games are designed by four Indigenous artists, led by Levi Nelson of the Lil’wat Nation.
-The design incorporates traditional Coast Salish imagery including half of the eye of the Creator, a war paddle and braided cedar rope.
-462 medals will be awarded over the course of the Games.
+The medals for the 2025 Invictus Games were designed by four Indigenous artists, led by Levi Nelson of the Lil’wat Nation.
+The design incorporated traditional Coast Salish imagery including half of the eye of the Creator, a war paddle and braided cedar rope.
+Four hundred and sixty-two medals were awarded over the course of the Games.

-Each medal is presented inside a handmade Salish Bentwood Box and accompanied by a “Quarter Bag”.
+Each medal was presented inside a handmade Salish Bentwood Box and accompanied by a “Quarter Bag.”
 A Quarter Bag is a hand-knit wool bag, and each of them are slightly different from every other bag.

 BC’S PLACE FOR SPORTS HISTORY